Lauren Layfield: Early life

-Layfield was born in Warwick to a Guyanese mother who worked for the NHS and an English father from Manchester.
-Layfield studied graduated with a degree in English and creative writing from the University of Salford and a degree in Broadcast Journalism from Leeds Trinity University in 2010.
+Lauren Layfield was born on 1 December 1987 in Warwick to a Guyanese mother who worked for the NHS and an English father from Manchester.
+Layfield graduated with a degree in English and creative writing from the University of Salford and a degree in Broadcast Journalism from Leeds Trinity University in 2010.

 Career

 Layfield joined CBBC continuity in September 2015, at the end of the one-off TV special Hacker's Birthday Bash: 30 Years of Children's BBC, going on to co-host the BAFTA-winning design series The Dengineers with Mark Wright.
 In April 2017, Wright left and was replaced with Joe Tracini, who Layfield continued to present with until her own departure in 2019.

 In January 2016, she joined another children's television programme All Over the Place, co-hosting with Ed Petrie.
 Since then, she has made one appearance in the game show Ultimate Brain and four in the panel show The Dog Ate My Homework.
 Layfield's television work has continued, presenting for the Match of the Day spin-off show, Match of the Day Kickabout, as well as Morning Live and as a reporter on The One Show.

 Layfield has the distinction of competing as a contender on BBC's Celebrity Mastermind twice.
 She first competed in 2016, when her specialist subject was the Jurassic Park films and she finished in 3rd place.
 She returned in February 2024, when her specialist subject was the Arctic Monkeys and she finished in second place.

 In 2022, a clip of Layfield and Hacker T. Dog presenting CBBC HQ, resurfaced and went viral.
 The original clip from 1 November 2016 featured Hacker deadpanning to Layfield "We're just normal men...
 We're just innocent men", which prompted Layfield to break character and laugh.
 While some assumed the clip had context before the exchange, Hacker's puppeteer Phil Fletcher later explained that there was none, and he had just ad-libbed the line to make Layfield laugh.
+However, Layfield wanted herself and Hacker to imitate the "ice stars" on the screen behind them by leaning in and smiling for the camera, to which Hacker replies "but we're not ice stars.
+We're just, we're just normal men."

 Layfield began her radio career in July 2018, when she began covering weekend shows on Capital FM.
 She later presented Capital FM's Capital Early Breakfast show from 7 January 2019 until 29 September 2023.
 In November 2023, it was announced that Layfield would be joining BBC Radio 1 in January 2024, presenting the Friday morning Early Breakfast show throughout the month.
 In March 2024, it was announced that Layfield would join Radio 1 on a permanent basis from 7 April 2024, co-presenting the station's Life Hacks programme alongside Newsround's Shanequa Paris.

 As an author, Layfield has written for the Top of the Pops magazine.
 Her debut children's novel, Indi Raye is Totally Faking It was published in 2023.